steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

         This is probably not necessary since Solver is never exposed to the user.
 It's stricyly on the backend.

     Builder
-        How should the user store be created?
-            ForceInitializeAll will peform initialization and then exit.

         DockerBuild
             Employ a Composer settings file for configuration and orchestration. modelrelief